-Pacific Lamprey are assumed to have been distributed historically in most, if not all, the larger South Coast drainages based on available habitat and lack of natural barriers.
+Pacific Lamprey are assumed to have been distributed historically in most, if not all, the larger South Coast drainages, based on available habitat and lack of natural barriers.
 Historical records of lampreys exist from the following rivers: Ventura, Santa Clara, Malibu, Los Angeles, San Gabriel, Santa Ana, Santa Margarita, and San Luis Rey.
 However, it is not known how abundant specific populations were, or if there was cyclical variability in populations due to climatic conditions.
-Southern California approaches the southern natural distribution of Pacific Lamprey in freshwater (Río Santo Domingo, Baja California).
-Abundances may have historically been low in the arid southern HUCs.
-However, we have no records of population abundance before recent declines and losses of these populations, except in the Santa Clara in the 1990s (see below).
+Southern California approaches the southern natural distribution of Pacific Lamprey in freshwater (Río Santo Domingo, Baja California), and abundances may have been naturally lower in the arid southern HUCs, but except in the Santa Clara for the 1990s (see below), we have no records of population abundance before recent declines and loss of these populations.